elilionel7/retake_scheduler/README.md

-# retake_scheduler
+# retake_scheduler.
-Tool to help students schedule for missed test.
+A simple tool to help students easily reschedule missed exams and tests with their instructors.